Topic outline

 In developing countries the bulk of poverty and other deficits in human development (e.g. in terms of access to education, electricity, water, sanitation, etc.) are located in rural areas.
 Therefore, fulfilling the recently-adopted Sustainable Development Goals will require transforming the structure of rural economies in both least developed countries and in other developing countries.
 The short course will discuss the main features of the rural development imperative, as well as policies for rural structural transformation in the areas of finance, agricultural technology, enterprise and innovation, human resources and institutions.
 These will be discussed in both their national and international dimensions.

-Division for Africa, Least Developed Countries and Special Programmes (ALDC)
+Delivered by: Division for Africa, Least Developed Countries and Special Programmes (ALDC) -

 International trade has changed in many ways during the last ten years.
 These changes have implications for both the patterns of trade and the use of trade policy instruments.
 This course will inform delegates on some of the most important developments in international trade and the use of various trade policy instruments.
 It is divided in two sessions.
 The first will present some of the recent trends in international trade flows with particular focus on the magnitude, motives and implications of the ongoing trade slowdown.
 The second will provide an overview on the use and importance of various trade policy instruments.
 It will also present some of the implications relating to the proliferation of regional trade agreements, including mega-regionals.